 For example, Biolife Plasma Services has locations across the United States, and are a very impressive business to work with.

 In order to qualify for plasma donation, there are a few requirements that you must meet.
-These are:

 - Be at least 18 years of age, but not older than 69 years of age